chandanhpcic/docs/source/manual/how-tos/fwcategory.rst

 ------------
 Multi Select
 ------------
-In a later release of OPNsense 16.1 multi selection has been added.
+In a later release of Reticen8 16.1 multi selection has been added.
 This features makes it possible to select rules from more than one category.

 Example: